sebaswvv/QuizMaster/README.md

 TRUNCATE quizzes;

 ## TODO:
+[] - fix bug that says not all fields are filled in, but they are.
+Maby a space?
 [] - update audience and issuer to work on remote
 [] - Add search function to /choose page
 [] - Update an entire quiz